Qovery/qovery-client-go/docs/CloneRequest.md

 `func (o *CloneRequest) HasMode() bool`

 HasMode returns a boolean if a field has been set.

+### GetApplyDeploymentRule

+`func (o *CloneRequest) GetApplyDeploymentRule() bool`

+GetApplyDeploymentRule returns the ApplyDeploymentRule field if non-nil, zero value otherwise.

+### GetApplyDeploymentRuleOk

+`func (o *CloneRequest) GetApplyDeploymentRuleOk() (*bool, bool)`

+GetApplyDeploymentRuleOk returns a tuple with the ApplyDeploymentRule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplyDeploymentRule

+`func (o *CloneRequest) SetApplyDeploymentRule(v bool)`

+SetApplyDeploymentRule sets ApplyDeploymentRule field to given value.

+### HasApplyDeploymentRule

+`func (o *CloneRequest) HasApplyDeploymentRule() bool`

+HasApplyDeploymentRule returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)